 Engage your child as much as possible while he's reading the book.
-Ask her: What do you think will happen?
+Ask her questions: What do you think will happen?
 Who seems suspicious?
 Compare what's going on to current events where relevant.
 After each chapter or section, ask her to guess what's going to happen.
 When she finishes the book, compare what she thought would happen with the actual outcome.

 Beyond the Books

 Mysteries offer many ways to keep your child thinking about the story.
 Try one of these options to explore it further:

 - For books based on actual characters, objects, and events, give your child the tools to delve further into what inspired the story.
 For example, Chasing Vermeer is a tale of two kids trying to figure out who created a painting.
 Get a book about Vermeer and look further at his paintings.
 Or even go to see an actual Vermeer painting!

 - Create a simple problem for your child to figure out, and see if he can do it by employing techniques he learned while reading.
 Tell her that you're thinking of a particular object or person and play a game of 20 questions — where you can only give yes or no answers — to test her detective skills.

 - If there's a current mystery or detective case going on in your area, challenge her to set up a detective notebook to track what's happening in the newspaper.

 - Engage your child with fun sleuthing crafts and activities.
 Build a time capsule, write secret messages in various ways, such as through sign language or invisible ink, and learn to create and crack codes using different methods like online games, Morse code and code books - encourage her to come up with her own codes too.